Are wisdom teeth causing you grief?

-Wisdom teeth are unpredictable and the pain can be so uncomfortable.
+Wisdom teeth are unpredictable, and the pain can be very uncomfortable.
 Most people experience wisdom teeth discomfort from their late teens until their mid-twenties.
 Wisdom teeth pain is often caused by the eruption of the tooth in an abnormal position.

-For more serious wisdom teeth pain, you may even suffer from bleeding gums, bad breath and have difficulty eating and swallowing.
-Impacted, or very painful wisdom teeth, can also lead to tooth decay and cavities.
-If it’s ignored cysts can develop, which go on to infect the area nearby.
+For more serious wisdom teeth pain, you may even suffer from bleeding gums, bad breath and difficulty eating and swallowing.
+Impacted or very painful wisdom teeth can also lead to tooth decay and cavities.
+If it’s ignored, cysts can develop, which go on to infect the area nearby.

-Unfortunately wisdom teeth don’t make us more wise!
-They can just be disrupting, annoying and in many cases will need to be removed.
-Most people have four wisdom teeth but for some people not all four will appear.
-When wisdom teeth appear there is often not enough space for them to grow so they come through in an abnormal position – these are called impacted wisdom teeth.
+Unfortunately, wisdom teeth don’t make us more wise!
+They can just be disrupting and annoying and, in many cases, will need to be removed.
+Most people have four wisdom teeth, but for some people, not all four will appear.
+When wisdom teeth appear, there is often not enough space for them to grow, so they come through in an abnormal position – these are called impacted wisdom teeth.

 Impacted wisdom teeth can go on to cause issues such as:

 It’s normal to experience pain and discomfort when your wisdom teeth come through.
 This normally happens from your late teens through until your mid-twenties – and sometimes even older!
 Pain caused by wisdom teeth can be uncomfortable and create distress in our daily lives.
 If you are experiencing pain or irritation from your wisdom teeth, book an appointment at your nearest Inspire Dental Group.